Pink Floyd members reunite and record song for Ukraine - NewsBreak

 The track features Khlyvnyuk singing a patriotic Ukrainian song from a clip he recorded in front of Kyiv’s St. Sophia Cathedral and posted on social media.

-Gilmour, who performed with BoomBox in London in 2015, said the video was “a powerful moment that made me want to put it to music.”
+Gilmour, who performed with BoomBox in London in 2015, said the video was “a powerful moment that made me want to put it to music.”‘I will remember this day forever’: Local judge thrilled over Supreme Court confirmation

-After Russia’s invasion, Khlyvnyuk cut short a tour of the U.S. to return to Ukraine and join a territorial defense unit.House and Senate vote to permanently end Russian trade

 Gilmour said he spoke to Khlyvnyuk, who was recovering in a hospital from a mortar shrapnel injury, while he was writing the song.
 He said: “I played him a little bit of the song down the phone line and he gave me his blessing.
 We both hope to do something together in person in the future.”